Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I suggest to work at home for yourself, I use to sew for people, made good money, I put a small sign out front "I sew", if you live in town put it on your mail box, also put ads in news papers, the Market Bulletin is a very good paper to put ads in.
 Also ask the fabric stores near you if they need somebody to do sewing for them, I use to sew for 2 in a small town.
 As you know baby sitting is a way to make money, so is doing laundry for people, baking cakes, cookies, etc. Just think of what you like to do and make money doing it.
 Good luck.

 Those so called jobs stuffing envelopes are scams.
 They get you to invest in lists to send the stuffing envelope job to other people.
-You are required to makes copies of the letter you get and mail it to others wanting work at home jobs.
-You should never pay to get any kind of job.

 You can sell things on ebay.
 I know a woman who goes to thrift stores and buys clothes with designer labels.
 She takes them home, cleans them and then takes pictures of the clothes and posts them on ebay.
 Their are many books you can buy that tell you how to set up an ebay account and a paypal account.
 You can also buy things at yard sales and flea markets and sell them.